MichelleHovendal/Restaurant-Guide/content/post/Reviews.md

         </script>

-## Summary of fake reviews
+### Summary of fake reviews
-Overall can be seen that for the most part there are 20% fake reviews for the different stars, the different type of restaurant, the different type of kitchen and the states.
-Though it can be seen that there seems to be more fake reviews within reviews with 1 star.
-It seems there are almost 25% fake reviews within Cajun/Creole, whereas Indian.
+Overall, it can be seen that for the most part there are 20% fake reviews for the different stars, the different type of restaurant, the different type of kitchen and the states.
+Though it can be seen that there seems to be more fake reviews within reviews with
+1 star.
+It seems there are almost 25% fake reviews within Cajun/Creole, whereas Indian is lowest.
 Within the states, Kentucky has almost 50% fake reviews, whereas Colorado, Kansas and Washinton only has about 15% fake reviews.
-Though it is important to rembember than Kantucky and Kansas have quite few reviews, so to almost 50% fake reviews are based on only 5 reviews detected as fake.
+Though it is important to rembember than
+Kantucky and Kansas have quite few reviews, so to almost 50% fake reviews are based on only 5 reviews detected as fake.

 ## Words in reviews

-To compare the words in the reviews are shown three pictures with the most used words in the reviews, in only the real reviws and in only the fake reviews.
+To investigate if there is a difference between fake reviews and real reviews, word clouds are shown below.
+To understand the word cloud, a small description is given.
+The larger the word is, the more is appears in the reviews.

+The first word cloud is illustrating the words for all reviews, whereas the second and the third one are respectively real and fake reviews.
 ![Reviews]({{< baseurl >}}/image/wordReviews.png)

 ![Real reviews]({{< baseurl >}}/image/wordReal.png)

 ![Fake reviews]({{< baseurl >}}/image/wordFake.png)

-It should be noticed that the most used words are note the same.
+By a fast glimpse the most used words are not the same for the two review types.
 Furthermore it should be noticed than it is stemmed words, so the words might look at bit funny.